Portraits of Frederick the Great

 Frederick the Great was the subject of many portraits.
 Many were painted during Frederick's life, and he would give portraits of himself as gifts.
 Almost all portraits of Frederick are idealized and do not reflect how he looked according to his death mask.
-It has been suggested that the most accurate representation of Frederick may be the picture of a flautist from William Hogarth's series Marriage A-la-Mode.
+It has been suggested that the most accurate representation of Frederick may be the picture of a flautist from William Hogarth's painting Marriage A-la-Mode: 4.
+The Toilette.